T.L. Saaty Decision Making for Leaders Hackathon

 Established in 1996 by Thomas L. Saaty and his wife Rozann Whitaker Saaty, the Foundation promotes the cause of rational decision making.
 Mrs. Saaty now serves as president and is supported by a board that includes two of the Saaty sons along with educators from around the world.
 The Foundation, among other endeavors, sponsors training workshops and competitions like the Hackathon to increase awareness of how to make decisions using the AHP/ANP family of methods.

-Prizes and Certifications: The winning team of 2-3 students will receive a $2,000 award with $700 for second place and $300 for third.
-All participants will receive the Analytic Hierarchy Decision Making Using Python Entry Level Certification along with a Pitt Decision Making for Leaders certification.
+Prizes and Certifications: The winning team received a $2,000 award with $700 for second place and $300 for third.
+All participants received a Pitt Decision Making for Leaders certification.

 Steering Committee: